csvpath/csvpath/README.md

     [#c==#b]

 Variables and some functions can take qualifiers on their name.
 A qualifier takes the form of a dot plus a qualification name.
-At the moment there are only two qualifiers:
+At the moment there are only three qualifiers:

 - `onmatch` to indicate that action on the variable or function only happens when the whole path matches a row
+- `onchange` set on a variable to indicate that a row should only match when the variable is set to a new value
 - An arbitrary string to add a name for the function's internal use, typically to name a variable

 Qualifiers look like: